 According to the official synopsis, No time to Die is set five years after the events of Spectre and the capture of Ernst Blofeld; Bond has retired and is living a peaceful life with Madeleine.

-That peace comes crashing down, however, when an old friend and CIA agent, Felix Leiter, asks him to help him track down Valdo Obruchev, a missing scientist.
-Bond is put on a collision course with Lyutsifer Safin a deadly intelligent madman whose evil plans could kill millions.
+However, that peace comes crashing down when an old friend and CIA agent, Felix Leiter, asks him to help him track down Valdo Obruchev, a missing scientist.
+Bond is put on a collision course with Lyutsifer Safin, a deadly intelligent madman whose evil plans could kill millions.

 Evil plans?
 Best horror movies

 During an interview with Fandango, Craig explained that the film would directly address a lot of what was left unsaid at the end of Spectre.
 He went on to say he believes the film is “about the relationships and family” that his Bond has built up throughout his tenure.